 Let’s say that you’re looking to improve your customer experience.
 IoT devices can help in many different ways:

-Even industries that are not typically recognized for technical innovation, such as agriculture and construction, are seeing benefits from clever application of IoT products.
-For example, IoT-enabled tractors can receive location data from all vehicles in the fleet, ensuring that they don’t overlap when seeding or fertilizing the soil.
+Even industries not typically recognized as “innovative,” like agriculture and construction, are seeing the benefits of IoT.
+For example, IoT enabled tractors can receive location data from all vehicles in the fleet.
+This ensures that the tractors don’t overlap when seeding or fertilizing the soil.

-With much of the market still unsaturated for IoT devices, now is the perfect time to get into IoT development.
+Without a surplus of IoT products on the market, now is the perfect time to get into IoT development.
 Before you get started, however, we want to note a few important concerns:

-With the waterfall model, the end goal is defined early and the entire process is laid out from beginning to end.
-Superficially, this seems to provide some greatly needed clarity and organization to the project.
+With the Waterfall model, the end goal is defined early and the entire process is laid out from beginning to end.
+On the surface, this makes the project appear more clear and organized.

-However, it’s not hard to see the flaws with the waterfall model.
+However, it’s not hard to see the flaws with the Waterfall model.
 For one, its structure is highly inflexible.
-If you encounter a major issue halfway through the process, or you decide to expand the project’s scope, you might have to start over from the very beginning.
+If you encounter a major issue or decide to expand the project’s scope, you might have to start over.
 It also has no room for making updates or revisions based on feedback from clients and users.

 In addition, testing is only performed once the project is nearing completion.
-As such, project members cannot be certain that they have a viable working product until very late in the life cycle, which makes the waterfall model highly risky.
+Project members can’t be sure that they have a viable working product until very late in the life cycle.
+This makes the Waterfall model highly risky.

-The main problem with the waterfall model of development is that it doesn’t reflect how most people complete their work in reality.
-By discouraging exploration, experimentation, and iteration, the waterfall model reveals itself to be highly flawed.
+The main problem with the Waterfall model of development?
+It doesn’t reflect how most people complete their work in reality.
+By discouraging exploration, experimentation, and iteration, the Waterfall model reveals itself to be highly flawed.

-These ideas became the foundation for the agile development methodology, which we’ve adopted here are Very.
-“Agile” (as its practitioners call it) prioritizes flexibility, speed, collaboration between cross-functional teams, and continual improvement through iterative development.
+These ideas became the foundation for the Agile development method, which we’ve adopted here are Very.
+“Agile” (as its practitioners call it) prioritizes flexibility, speed, working with cross-functional teams, and continual improvement through iterative development.

 Agile separates the development process into discrete time periods called sprints, which typically last between 1 and 4 weeks.
 Each team member has a set of tasks that must be completed during the sprint.
 These tasks are delegated during a planning meeting at the beginning of the sprint.
 In addition, team members hold daily “stand-up meetings” to discuss their progress and brainstorm solutions to any problems they encounter.

 These changes in how product development is practiced have a radical effect on the final results.
-Unlike waterfall, agile development is built to withstand change and even embraces it.
-In addition, agile produces a working product as early in the process as possible, and places a heavy emphasis on user testing and feedback.
+Unlike Waterfall, Agile development is built to withstand change and even embraces it.
+Agile produces a working product as quickly as possible, and places a heavy emphasis on user testing and feedback.

-Agile, rather than waterfall, is the clear choice for developing IoT products.
-In particular, agile is the preferred development model when building a minimum viable product (MVP).
-The MVP is an initial proof of concept that demonstrates the viability of your idea and provides a sounding board for user and client feedback.
+Agile, rather than Waterfall, is the clear choice for developing IoT products.
+In particular, Agile is the preferred development model when building a minimum viable product (MVP).
+The MVP is an initial proof of concept that demonstrates the viability of your idea.
+It provides a sounding board for user and client feedback.